matomo-org/developer-documentation/docs/working-with-piwiks-ui.md

 <a name="classes-DataTable"></a>
 ### DataTable

 The **DataTable** class is the base of all JavaScript classes that manage [report visualizations](/guides/visualizing-report-data#about-visualizations).
-If your creating your own report visualization, you may have to extend it.
+If you are creating your own report visualization, you may have to extend it.

 To learn more about extending the class, see our [Visualizing Report Data](https://github.com/piwik/developer-documentation/blob/master/docs/visualizing-report-data.md) guide.